EPA's Region 6 Office

 Our vision is to make environmental compliance commonplace to achieve clean air, water, and land.
 Our mission is to protect and sustain human health and the environment by ensuring compliance with Federal environmental laws in partnership with our States and Tribes.

 2015 Update to Supplemental Environmental Projects policy (59 pp, 814 K)

 - Investigating Specific Manufacturers as part of the first national initiative

 Hazardous Waste Enforcement

-- Properly Managing Brine Spills from Oil & Gas Operations
+- Ensuring Proper Managing of Brine Spills from Oil & Gas Operations

-- Ensure Everyone's Water is Safe to Drink
+- Ensuring Everyone's Water is Safe to Drink

 CAED In the News and Other Actions